 Three weeks in the Cordilleras of Luzon and I feel like I have only scratched the surface of experiencing the rich cultures that make up the Igorot people.
 This is a common trend I have experienced while working on the Katutubong Filipino Project and one reason I hope to extended the project longer term, perhaps for another three years.
 More time is needed.
 This is especially true when trying to tell the story of the Igorot people who live in six different provinces with over 20 tribes all speaking different languages, practicing different rituals, and have different beliefs and cultures.
-Visiting the Cordilleras was like stepping into another country for me, a drastic change in geography and people’s general positive outlook and attitude toward their own way of life.

 Things often do not turn out the way you might expect them to.
 Such was the case during my recent trip back to the Sierra Madres.
 I returned to a part of Isabela and Cagayan provinces to visit some old Agta friends from last year.
 Upon returning this time I had a plan to go on a hunt with some of the men, a hunt for wild pig, deer or monkey.
 These are game items that the Agta still hunt for occasionally in the forest to eat or sell to locals.
 I was excited about this trip and thought with the contacts I had made everything would fall into place fairly easily.
 However, I couldn’t have been more wrong.
 Uncontrollable circumstances such as bad weather, broken transportation, and previous obligations of my contacts lead to a serious amount of time waiting.